Extrasport Splash Top - Short Sleeve

 Price Paid: $25

-An excellent splash top that I was able to purchase on a steep discount.
+An excellent splash top that I was able to purchase at a steep discount.

 Fit: The neoprene cuffs are adjustable and the jacket has one zippered external pocket, though I don't find it very useful because I'm usually wearing a PFD that has a large pocket.
 The seams are all taped.
 The material is not as breathable as most dedicated hiking shells but still decent.